duffney/secure-supply-chain-on-aks/docs/workshop.md

 <!-- blog post Merge with TF config for post -->

 In this section, you'll deploy Gatekeeper and Ratify to your Azure Kubernetes Service cluster.
-Gatekeeper is an open-source project from the CNCF that allows you to enforce policies on your Kubernetes cluster.
-Ratify is a tool that allows you to deploy policies and constraints that prevent unsigned container image from being deployed to Kubernetes.
+Gatekeeper is an open-source project from the CNCF that allows you to enforce policies on your Kubernetes cluster andb Ratify is a tool that allows you to deploy policies and constraints that prevent unsigned container image from being deployed to Kubernetes.

 ### Get the Kubernetes credentials